0xPolygonMiden/miden-node/docs/src/operator/monitoring.md

 ## What gets traced

-We assign a unique trace (aka root span) to each RPC request/response, batch build, and block build process.
+We assign a unique trace (aka root span) to each RPC request, batch build, and block build process.

 <div class="warning">

 Span and attribute naming is unstable and should not be relied upon.
-This also means changes here will not be breaking, however we will do our best to document them.
+This also means changes here will not be considered breaking, however we will do our best to document them.

 </div>

 ### RPC request/response